firebase/codelab-friendlychat-android/steps/index.lab.md

 Next try using what you learned to add Firebase to your own Android app!
 To learn more about Firebase visit [firebase.google.com](https://firebase.google.com)

-If you want to learn how to set up a _real_ Firebase project rather than using the local emulators, continue to the next step.
+If you want to learn how to set up a _real_ Firebase project and use _real_ Firebase resources (instead of a demo project and _only_ emulated resources), continue to the next step.

+Note: Even after you set up a real Firebase project and _especially_ when you get started building a real app, we recommend using the Firebase Local Emulator Suite for development and testing.

-## Optional: Create Firebase project
+## Optional: Create and set up a Firebase project
 Duration: 06:00

-In this step you will create a Firebase project to use during this codelab and add the project configuration to your app.
+In this step, you'll create a real Firebase project and a Firebase Android App to use with this codelab.
+You'll also add your app-specific Firebase configuration to your app.
+And finally, you'll set up real Firebase resources to use with your app.

-### Create a new project
+### Create a Firebase project

-1. In your browser go to the  [Firebase console](https://console.firebase.google.com).
+1. In your browser, go to the  [Firebase console](https://console.firebase.google.com).
 2. Select **Add project**.
-3. Select or enter a project name, you can use any name you want.
+3. Select or enter a project name.
+You can use any name you want.
-4. You will not need Google Analytics for this project, so you can disable it when asked.
+4. You do not need Google Analytics for this codelab, so you can skip enabling it for your project.
-5. Click **Create Project** and when your project is ready click **Continue**
+5. Click **Create Project**.
+When your project is ready, click **Continue**.

 ### Add Firebase to your app

-Before you begin this step, get the SHA1 hash of your app: Run the command below in the project directory to determine the SHA1 of your debug key:
+Before you begin this step, get the SHA1 hash of your app.
+Run the following command from your local `build-android-start` directory to determine the SHA1 of your debug key:

 ```console
 ./gradlew signingReport